luizoux/luizoux/README.md

 👩🏻‍💻 currently learning React, Node.js and the book Clean Code, by Robert Cecil Martin.

-💬 you can talk to me if you need help.
+💬 you can talk to me if you need help (for real! send me a dm on twitter or a e-mail).

 ⚡ fun fact: scooby-doo is my favorite cartoon and i love dinosaurs and galaxys.